yang-liu16/seminar/index.md

 <br>

-<b>A natural question is whether law invariance leads to continuity properties.
-The following result is striking.</b>
+A natural question is whether law invariance leads to continuity properties.
+The following result is striking.

 <br>

-<b>Theorem (Jouini et al ’06).
-A real-valued, convex, decreasing, law-invariant functional on L^\infty has the Fatou property and is thus \sigma(L^\infty, L^1) lower semicontinuous.</b>
+Theorem (Jouini et al ’06).
+A real-valued, convex, decreasing, law-invariant functional on L^\infty has the Fatou property and is thus \sigma(L^\infty, L^1) lower semicontinuous.

 <br>

-<b>In this talk, we show that, on nearly all classical model spaces including Orlicz spaces, every real-valued, law-invariant, coherent risk measure automatically has the Fatou property at every point whose negative part has a “thin tail”.
-The result is also sharp in the sense that automatic Fatou property cannot be expected at other points.</b>
+In this talk, we show that, on nearly all classical model spaces including Orlicz spaces, every real-valued, law-invariant, coherent risk measure automatically has the Fatou property at every point whose negative part has a “thin tail”.
+The result is also sharp in the sense that automatic Fatou property cannot be expected at other points.

 <br>

-<b>The talk is based on joint work with Shengzhong Chen, Denny Leung & Lei Li.  </b>
+The talk is based on joint work with Shengzhong Chen, Denny Leung & Lei Li.
           </blockquote>
         </ol>
 </details>